-3.6 Internal Audit shall adopt the Public Sector Internal Audit Standards (PSIAS), which are mandatory and which define internal audit as "an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
-It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes."
+3.6 Internal Audit shall adopt the Global Internal Audit Standards (GIAS) and the supplementary Application Note GIAS in the UK Public Sector.
+GIAS describes Internal Audit as 'an independent, objective assurance and advisory service designed to add value and improve an organisation's operations.
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of governance, risk management, and control processes."

-Minor deviations from the PSIAS should be reported to the Audit and Risk Committee.
+Minor deviations from the GIAS should be reported to the Audit and Risk Committee.
 More significant deviations should be considered for inclusion in the Annual Governance Statement.